ioccc-src/winner/bugs.md

     5
 ```

 which might (?) suggest that the `+` operator is unimplemented.
-Unfortunately it
-has been many years since I have used perl and I was never a guru either.

 ### STATUS: INABIAF - please **DO NOT** fix

 The author states that in perl < 5.6.0 there is a bug with a core dump in what
 they said is in `Perl_sv_upgrade`.
 As this is documented it is not considered a
 bug to be fixed.
 For the curious this will crash in macOS.
-Cody notes that the
+It was noted that the
 code that crashes is:

 ``` <!---c-->